Euphoric/LibraryWebsite/README.md

 # LibraryWebsite
 Website implementing simple Library application.
-Demonstrates lots of infrastructure concepts of using ASP.NET Core 3, Blazor, CI/CD, etc..
+Demonstrates lots of infrastructure concepts of using .NET 5, C#, ASP.NET Core, Blazor, CI/CD, etc..
 Or it should, but not yet.. as it is heavily in work in progress.

 [![CircleCI](https://circleci.com/gh/Euphoric/LibraryWebsite/tree/master.svg?style=svg)](https://circleci.com/gh/Euphoric/LibraryWebsite/tree/master)

 ## Dependencies

-Requires .NET Core 3.1
+Requires .NET 5

 ## Running